Visas for South Africa

-You will need the following if you wish to visit South Africa:
+Foreign nationals need the following to visit South Africa:

-- A valid and acceptable passport or travel document for your intended stay
+A valid passport or travel document for their intended stay

-- At least one blank page in your passport for endorsements
+At least one blank page in their passport for endorsements

-- Sufficient funds to pay for your day-to-day expenses during your stay
+Sufficient funds to pay for their expenses during their stay

-- Yellow fever certificates if your journey starts or entails passing through the yellow fever belt of Africa or South America.
+Yellow fever certificates if their journey starts or has a layover in Africa or South America’s yellow fever belt.

-If you plan to stay for between three months and three years, you will need to apply for a temporary residence visa.
-These fall into different categories depending on what you intend to do in South Africa - that is, whether you're moving to retire in the country, to study, to find a job, to start a business, for medical reasons, and so on.
-Most expats moving to South Africa apply for one of three main work permits.
+Expats planning to stay for between three months and three years will need to apply for a temporary residence visa.
+This is sorted into different categories depending on what one intends to do in South Africa - whether they're moving to retire, to study, to find a job, to start a business, or for medical reasons.
+Most expats moving to South Africa apply for one of three work permits.

 Categories for permanent residency include:

-- Work – applicants must first of all hold a valid temporary work permit for five years unless applying under the exceptional skills work permit options
+- Work – applicants must first hold a temporary work permit for five years unless applying for an exceptional skills work permit

 - Retired – applications can be made for permanent residency on a stand-alone basis